GabrielCousin/Discotify/README.md

 # Discotify

-Export your Discogs library to Spotify
+💿 Export your Discogs library to Spotify.

 ## Install